GabriellJacinto/Oyaye/docs/paper_outline.md

 * Why it is suitable for orbital mechanics
 * Summary of the original paper and your adaptation

----

 # **3. Methodology — 4 pages**

-This is the heart of the report.

----

 ## **3.1 Dataset Design & Simulation Framework**